Taliban release video showing American, Australian captives

-KABUL, Afghanistan (AP) — The Taliban have released a video showing an American and an Australian who were kidnapped in August, the first time they’ve been seen since their abduction.
+KABUL, Afghanistan (AP) — The Taliban released a video Wednesday showing an American and an Australian who were kidnapped in August, the first time they have been seen since their abduction.

 The two men, an American identified as Kevin King and an Australian identified as Timothy Weekes, were abducted outside the American University of Afghanistan in Kabul, where they worked as teachers.

-U.S. officials said in September that American forces launched a rescue mission, but the captives weren’t at the raided location.
+U.S. officials said in September that American forces had launched a rescue mission, but the captives weren’t at the raided location.

 Most Read Stories